D-Byrne/Web-App-Assignment1/README.md

 ## Authentication.

-. . . .
-Briefly explain the authentication method used by your app (e.g. JWT, Firebase) ).
-If user registration is not supported, mention test username/password pairs available . . . . . .
  - The app uses Firebase authentication.
 The authentication used was email/password authentication.
 The authentication supports sign up and log in.
 Emails ceated are stored by firebase.